ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Lactase?

-How much Lactase should I take daily?
+How much Lactase should I take?

 Ready to formulate with Lactase?